apichlkostner/CarND-Traffic-Sign-Classifier-Project/README.md

 The features detected by the first two layers are shown in the next images.

-First there are two visualizations of the features detected by the first layer of the network with first an triangular sign and second with a round sign.
+First there is a visualization of the features detected by the first layer of the network with a round sign.

 ![New images][image9]

-![New images][image10]

-The shapes of the sign can be clearly seen in the two images.
+The shapes of the sign can be clearly seen in the image.

 The next image shows the output of the second layer which weight the different features from the first layer.

 ![New images][image11]

-The result can not be interpreted as easy as the output from the first layer.

 # References